-Steve Borek is a Professional Certified Coach (PCC) and founder and CEO of End Game Business.
+Steve Borek is a Master Certified Coach (MCC) and founder and CEO of End Game Business.
 He is also an internationally recognized coach serving entrepreneurs, coaches, career transitioners.

 Wondering how much life coaches and business coaches charge?
 The question you might want to ask instead is - “What is the cost of not working with a coach?”

 In fact, hiring a coach will cost a lot less than you might think.
 I'll have more to say about that below.

 First, the "coach" word is on trend.
 Many people today call themselves professional coaches when in fact, they are consultants.
 There's a difference between a coach, mentor, consultant, and therapist, though that's another post in itself.
 Before you hire a coach, check out their training credentials and coach certification.

 Business and life coaching costs for non-corporate clients are $350-$1,000 a month (depending on services provided) from an experienced coach.
 This includes 2-4 sessions (for a minimum of 3-6 months) delivered by phone or in person.
 Many prefer the former because phone coaching – in my opinion- is more powerful and provides greater flexibility for coach and client.

 Group coaching costs could be as low as a few hundred per month.
 Groups comprise 4-10 people looking to grow in a certain area.
 For example: career coaching, business and sales coaching, etc. The advantages are lower fees and sharing experience with other like-minded individuals.